harveypham/recipie/README.md

 ### commit(func, *args, **kwargs) [0.0.1]

-Executes *func* if the code ran to completion:
+Executes *func* if the code ran to completion without any error:

 Example: